 3. Community Support

 Tripwire users are out of luck in this department, as the company doesn't provide or host any product forums or community portals.
 However, Tripwire Open Source—as a free, open source offering—has a fair amount of third-party generated tutorials and guides on the web.
 When it comes to Tripwire Enterprise, only white papers and case studies are available off the corporate website.
-RedSeal's community support resources are equally lacking, though it does host its own community website.
+RedSeal's community support resources are equally lacking.

 4. Release Rate